obsidian-tasks-group/obsidian-tasks/docsv2/getting-started/dates.md

 - [ ] take out the trash ⏳ 2021-04-09
 ```

-See [Use Filename as Default Date]({{ site.baseurl }}{% link getting-started/use-filename-as-default-date.md %}) for how to optionally make Tasks use any dates in file names as the scheduled date for all undated tasks in that file.
+See [[getting-started/use-filename-as-default-date|Use Filename as Default Date]] for how to optionally make Tasks use any dates in file names as the scheduled date for all undated tasks in that file.

 > [!success] Released
 'Use Filename as Default Date' was introduced in Tasks 1.18.0.